CiscoDevNet/python_code_samples_network/netconf_entity/README.md

 # NETCONF: Print the ENTITY-MIB tree from a device

-This is a Python script that uses ncclient to get the ENTITY-MIB tree from a device and print it as "pretty" XML.
+This is an off-box Python script that uses ncclient to get the ENTITY-MIB tree from a device and print it as "pretty" XML.

 For example:

    ```
-   nc_entity.py -a 10.1.1.1 -u admin -p admin --port 830
+   $ nc_entity.py -a 10.1.1.1 -u admin -p admin --port 830
    <?xml version="1.0" ?>
 <data xmlns="urn:ietf:params:xml:ns:netconf:base:1.0" xmlns:nc="urn:ietf:params:xml:ns:netconf:base:1.0">
 	<ENTITY-MIB xmlns="urn:ietf:params:xml:ns:yang:smiv2:ENTITY-MIB">